eltuck/Resources/README.md

 * Technical / scientific debt: http://varianceexplained.org/r/scientific-debt/
    * Interesting take from [@dgrtwo](https://github.com/dgrtwo) on managing shortcuts/assumptions/etc. in the project development process
 * Testing: https://towardsdatascience.com/testing-to-learn-part-1-16a7968d2ba3
+* Accessibility
+  * Software to convert screen to what a color blind person would see: http://colororacle.org/
 * Debugging
   * Rubber ducky method: https://rubberduckdebugging.com/
     * Explain in detail to an inanimate object